IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 Publication of Formularies – 2006

-WHEREAS, many health insurers, managed care organizations, state and federal government programs and others (entities) have implemented restricted formularies, and in any given week a physician prescribes medications for patients on dozens of formularies, and many formularies are not published or made available to physicians, and this significantly interferes with the ability of physicians to efficiently care for patients, now therefore be it,
+WHEREAS, many health insurers, managed care organizations, state and federal government programs and others (entities) have implemented restricted formularies, and physicians prescribe medications for patients on dozens of formularies, and many formularies are not published or made available to physicians, and this significantly interferes with the ability of physicians to efficiently care for patients, now therefore be it,

-RESOLVED, that the Iowa Osteopathic Medical Association work for legislation requiring all entities in Iowa using formularies to provide regularly updated plan specific formulary information to physicians, and that this legislation requires entities to provide patients with an identification card which includes all information needed to identify the specific formulary the patient may utilize, and that a similar resolution be presented to the American Osteopathic Association House of Delegates.
+RESOLVED, that the Iowa Osteopathic Medical Association work for legislation requiring all entities in Iowa using formularies to provide regularly updated plan specific formulary information to physicians, and that this legislation requires entities to provide patients with an identification card which includes all information needed to identify the specific formulary the patient may utilize.

 Reimbursement of State and Federal Disease Prevention and Control Recommendations -2006